 If you do decide to go with a rental truck that charges by the mile plan your route thoughtfully.
 You want to travel the shortest distance.
 Does the company have a location in your new area where you can drop your truck off so you don’t have to cover the roundtrip miles?
 This will save you money, too.
 Maybe you have someone who can drive your car and follow the rental truck.
 Then, you simply have to drive them home later.

 Some rental truck companies advertise 24 hours, but this does not necessarily mean 24 hours from the time you pick the rental truck up.
-In many cases there is one specific time all rental trucks need to be returned by, regardless what time it was when you picked the rental truck up.
+In many cases, there is one specific time all rental trucks need to be returned, regardless of what time it was when you picked the rental truck up.
 Make sure you know when the rental truck needs to be returned to avoid a charge.

 Some companies give discounts to students, seniors, and/or military personnel.
 If the company you are interested in offers discounts, but you don’t qualify see if someone you know who does qualify will book the rental truck for you.
 In many cases, you can be the relative of someone who qualifies.
 For example, if your grandpa will use his credit card to book the rental truck, but he can’t physically get to the facility to sign the papers, then the manager may let you just sign everything.
 It really depends on if you are dealing with a local company or a chain.